V - The generic type of the document identifier.public class FullTextIndex<V extends Comparable<V>> extends AbstractRelation

 but it also allows longer matches.
 For example,

-will be an exact match on free
+free will be an exact match on free

-but a partial match on freedom
+but a partial match on freedom.
+When

-- The timeout -or- ZERO (0) for NO timeout (this is equivalent
+false, only exact matches will be made.matchAllTerms - if true, return only hits that match all search termstimeout - The timeout -or- ZERO (0) for NO timeout (this is equivalent

-- The unit in which the timeout is expressed.public int count(ITextIndexer.FullTextQuery query)
+to using Long.MAX_VALUE).unit - The unit in which the timeout is expressed.public int count(ITextIndexer.FullTextQuery query)

 protected TermFrequencyData<V> tokenize(ITextIndexer.FullTextQuery query)